patel-soham/Group_H_SnakeGame/README.md

 https://github.com/dikshasaini11/Group_E_Snakes_and_Ladders/blob/Main_Development/doc/User_Manual.docx

 ## Usage
-Beffore playing the game, game has to be installed.
+Before playing the game, game has to be installed.
 The instalation process is given in details in in-
 (have to change)
 https://github.com/dikshasaini11/Group_E_Snakes_and_Ladders/blob/Main_Development/doc/User_Manual.docx